ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 ---

 ### 1.2 Questions to Ask During Problem Definition

-- What is the problem we are solving, and why is it important?
+🔍 **What is the problem we are solving, and why is it important?**
-- What is the desired outcome or impact of the solution?
+🎯 **What is the desired outcome or impact of the solution?**
-- What data is required to solve the problem, and is it available?
+📊 **What data is required to solve the problem, and is it available?**
-- What are the constraints (time, budget, computational resources)?
+⏱️ **What are the constraints (time, budget, computational resources)?**
-- How will we measure success?
+📈 **How will we measure success?**

 ---

 ### 1.3 Example: Customer Churn Prediction

-- **Objective**: Reduce customer churn by identifying customers likely to leave.
+🎯 **Objective**: Reduce customer churn by identifying customers likely to leave.
-- **Type of Problem**: Classification (binary: churn vs. no churn).
+📂 **Type of Problem**: Classification (binary: churn vs. no churn).
-- **Output**: A probability score for each customer indicating the likelihood of churn.
+🔢 **Output**: A probability score for each customer indicating the likelihood of churn.
-- **Success Metric**: Achieve a minimum precision of 90% to minimize false positives.
+📏 **Success Metric**: Achieve a minimum precision of 90% to minimize false positives.
-- **Constraints**: The model must process predictions within 1 second for real-time applications.
+⏳ **Constraints**: The model must process predictions within 1 second for real-time applications.

 ---

 ### 1.4 Importance of Proper Problem Definition

-- **Focus and Clarity**: Ensures all stakeholders have a shared understanding of the objective.
+🧠 **Focus and Clarity**: Ensures all stakeholders have a shared understanding of the objective.
-- **Avoid Scope Creep**: Prevents the project from expanding beyond its initial purpose.
+🚀 **Avoid Scope Creep**: Prevents the project from expanding beyond its initial purpose.
-- **Resource Optimization**: Helps allocate resources effectively, avoiding unnecessary costs.
+💡 **Resource Optimization**: Helps allocate resources effectively, avoiding unnecessary costs.
-- **Model Effectiveness**: Aligns the solution with the actual needs and expectations.
+✅ **Model Effectiveness**: Aligns the solution with the actual needs and expectations.

 Defining the problem accurately is the foundation of a successful ML project and greatly influences the subsequent steps in the workflow.